 Almost all business leaders agree the most important component of their cultural fabric is their core values.
 Executive teams and strategic coaches have spent countless hours developing and refining these crucial organizational identifiers.

-Good hiring managers screen for the organization’s core values early on in the screening process to gauge culture fit – before the hiring manager has fallen in love with the candidate.
+Good hiring managers screen for the organization's core values early on in the screening process to gauge core values fit - before the hiring manager has fallen in love with the candidate.
 A core values email screen should be conducted after a candidate has successfully passed the first phone screen.

 Empowered hiring managers use a core values email screening to increase their odds of making a successful hire.